xtuml/bridgepoint/doc-internal/process/HOWTO-create-xtUML-Editor.md

 3. Steps
 -------------
 1. Decide what the new version number for xtUML Editor will be
-2. Create a tracking issue in CQ and git for the new xtUML Editor
+2. Create a tracking issue in git xtuml/editor issues for the new xtUML Editor
-3. Assure that promotion process has been followed so that all changes are present in the xtuml/internal repoistory's xtuml_editor_builder branch
+3. Assure that promotion process has been followed so that all changes are present in the xtuml/internal repository's xtuml_editor_builder branch
 4. Update the Release Notes and What's New documents.
 These are found under com.mentor.nucleus.bp.doc.
 5. Create a branch for each of the following two branches from the xtuml/internal repository.
 Use names that append the version number to the existing branch names.
 These are the branches you should work in while creating this release.
   * xtuml_editor_builder
   * xtuml_editor
 6. Bump the version in the xtuml_editor_builder branch [1] to the desired version for the new xtUML Editor.
 7. Build the `xtuml_editor_builder_<version>` branch on the build server.
 This shall be the binary release of the xtUML Editor.
 8. When the build is complete, test this release candidate on both Windows and Linux but while waiting for the build, the remaining steps can be taken to complete the xtUML Editor source release.
 9. Merge xtuml/internal `branch xtuml_editor_builder_<version>` into